-Jerusalem Day (Yom Yerushalayim) is here!
-Today is the 28th of the Jewish month of Iyar, which in 1967 corresponded to the 6th of June – a very special day for the Jewish people!
+Jerusalem Day (Yom Yerushalayim) is almost here – the 28th of the Jewish month of Iyar, a very special day for the Jewish people!

 On June 5, 1967 the Jewish neighborhoods of western Jerusalem were attacked.
 The bombardment destroyed residential buildings, commercial and religious centers, schools and hospitals.
 Then came Operation Focus – the surprise Israeli preemptive air strike, which launched the Six Day War.

 Contrary to popular misconception, it was not only Egypt, Syria and Jordan that attacked the nine-mile wide Jewish state; forces from Iraq, Saudi Arabia, Morocco, Algeria, Libya, Kuwait, Tunisia and Sudan participated as well.
 This was not David against Goliath – it was David against 12 Goliaths!